 The most convincing evidence in favour of the SG model, may be observed where the plane of the ring galaxy is approximately at a right angle to us, such as Hoag's Object (Figure 4D).
 Here we see the ring symmetry laid out to ultimate perfection, with a glowing central orb surrounded by a wispy ring of stars, and nothing between the two.
 As to why a structural gravity anomaly should be found to have such symmetry, we can look to Newton's interaction law.
 In other words, if an SG anomaly can pull on matter, the reverse must also be true.
-In this way the rotation of the matter would gradually reshape an asymmetrical SG anomaly into a circle, as will the radial repulsion from the central core of antimatter.
+In this way the rotation of the matter and radial repulsion from the central core of antimatter would gradually reshape an asymmetrical SG anomaly into a more symmetrical arrangement - such as a ring.
 In this regard we may also see polar ring galaxies that, depending on the original symmetry of the SG anomaly, are not yet perfectly circular.